The Queen Was in the Parlour

 The Queen Was in the Parlour: a romance in three acts is a play by the English writer Noël Coward.
 Although written in 1922 it was not produced until 24 August 1926, when it was premiered at the St Martin's Theatre.

 The play is Coward's only venture into Ruritanian romance.
-It was well received, and ran for 136 performances.
-The play has not been revived in the West End.
+It ran for 136 performances and was well received, but has nonetheless never been revived in the West End.

 Background and first production

 In 1922 Coward was a rising playwright, but he had yet to become famous.
 He wrote The Queen Was in the Parlour in the spring of 1922 while staying in St Mary in the Marsh in Kent, and between its creation and its first production, four years later, it was given the title Nadya, and later Souvenir before the final title was adopted.
 By 1926 The Vortex (1924) and Hay Fever (1925) had made Coward's name, and the producer Basil Dean staged The Queen Was in the Parlour, directing it himself.
 The play opened at the St Martin's Theatre on 14 August 1926, and transferred to the Duke of York's Theatre on 4 October, running in total for 136 performances.

+The title is drawn from one of the verses of a 1700s English nursery rhyme, "Sing a Song of Sixpence."